 Cruising the Gulf of St. Lawrence and the St. Lawrence River

 Enjoy a day at sea to unwind and take advantage of the ship’s facilities.
-By this time, you’ve likely familiarized yourself with the onboard Concierge, who can help make spa appointments or plan activities on land.
+By this time, you’ve likely familiarized yourself with the onboard Destination Manager, who can help make spa appointments or plan activities on land.
 Head to the spa for a soothing treatment, get in a workout at the fitness center, or take in some sightseeing from the sun deck.
 You can also soak in the hot tub, check out a book from the library to read in the multistory lounge, and enjoy curated lectures we’ll be providing throughout your expedition.

 This small group excursion is one you will remember for a lifetime!
 Explore the soul-stirring polar environment of the Arctic on a world-class kayaking adventure!
 Led by knowledgeable and experienced Expedition Leaders, you will go to places that Zodiac boats can’t reach.
 These unique excursions let you experience the jaw-dropping landscapes and encounter wildlife up-close, in a responsible way.
 Tours take place in calm and protected waters, with only two individuals per kayak.
 This optional tour is available on all expedition cruises and perfect for adventurous adults.
 Participants must possess the appropriate fitness level and previous kayaking experience is a plus.
 You must read the Kayaking Preparation Notes and the Kayaking Terms and Conditions, and complete the Kayaking Participation Statement in order to confirm your spot on the tour.
 Download the Kayaking Participation Statement form here.